-The main methods which are adopted to pay/reduce or wipe off the public debt
+The main methods which are adopted to pay or reduce or wipe off the public (government) debt are as follows:

 (i) Sinking Funds:

 Sinking Fund is very important method for the redemption of public debt.
 It is a fund which is created out of the general revenue for paying off the loans every year.
 The debtor country during the life of debt sets apart a portion of the current revenue every year.
 When the sum thus accumulated becomes equal to the loan raised, it pays off the entire debt in one instalment.

 If a debtor country wishes to repay a permanent debt, it may do so by fixing instalments over a period of years.
 These instalment repayments are known as annuities.

 If during a particular year, the country has surplus budget, it can be utilized in reducing the burden of the debt.
 It is true that surpluses can be used for redeeming the public debt, but favorable budgets are not common with the debtor countries.
 If at all there is any surplus any year, it is generally so small.
 It cannot make any significant reduction in the national debt.

 (iv) Redemption by the Purchase of Government Stock:

 A government can also lessen the burden of debt by the purchase of its own stocks in the market.
 These stocks can be brought by fresh borrowing at low rates or by the utilization of surplus revenues.

 Another very important method for reducing the burden of the public debt is to convert a loan bearing a high rate of interest into another with a lower rate of interest.
 Conversion as stated by Dalton is not repayment, it is only the exchange of new debt for old.
 If a state has contracted a loan when the rate of interest was high, it can reduce the annual interest payment by conversion operation.